Retaliatory Employment Discrimination.

 § 95-242.
 Complaint; investigation; conciliation.

-(a) An employee allegedly aggrieved by a violation of G.S.
-95-241 may file a written complaint with the Commissioner of Labor alleging the violation.
-The complaint shall be filed within 180 days of the alleged violation.
-Within 20 days following receipt of the complaint, the Commissioner shall forward a copy of the complaint to the person alleged to have committed the violation and shall initiate an investigation.
+If the complaint is filed by anyone other than the complainant, except an attorney, the filer shall submit a written authorization dated and signed by the complainant allowing the person to file the complaint on the complainant's behalf.
+The complaint shall be filed through a form on the Department's website, by mail, or by email within 180 days of the alleged violation.
+If a complainant files a partial complaint within 180 days, the Department shall notify the complainant of any deficiencies and the complainant shall have 30 days to submit a full complaint.
+Within 20 days following receipt of the complaint, the Commissioner shall forward a copy of the full complaint to the person alleged to have committed the violation and shall initiate an investigation.
+Any extraneous materials submitted along with the complaint shall not be considered in the investigation and shall be destroyed.
+Notwithstanding G.S.
+132-6 or any other provision of law, extraneous materials shall not be deemed public records and shall not be subject to inspection or examination.
+Within seven days of receipt of the complaint, the respondent may submit a position statement outlining affirmative defenses.
+Nothing in this subsection shall be construed to prevent the Commissioner from initiating an investigation prior to receiving a response from the respondent.
 If the Commissioner determines after the investigation that there is not reasonable cause to believe that the allegation is true, the Commissioner shall dismiss the complaint, promptly notify the employee and the respondent, and issue a right-to-sue letter to the employee that will enable the employee to bring a civil action pursuant to G.S.
 95-243.
 If the Commissioner determines after investigation that there is reasonable cause to believe that the allegation is true, the Commissioner shall attempt to eliminate the alleged violation by informal methods which may consist of conference, conciliation, and persuasion.
 The Commissioner shall make a determination as soon as possible and, in any event, not later than 90 days after the filing of the complaint.

 (b) If the Commissioner is unable to resolve the alleged violation through the informal methods, the Commissioner shall notify the parties in writing that conciliation efforts have failed.
 The Commissioner shall then either file a civil action on behalf of the employee pursuant to G.S.
 95-243 or issue a right-to-sue letter to the employee enabling the employee to bring a civil action pursuant to G.S.
 95-243.